TorbenRahbekKoch/mr-legacy/public/data/blogs/stranger-magic/entry.md

 “Ehm, yes, I did, didn’t I”, he replied very cleverly.
 He sort of smiled to her, gave her his hand and said, with a voice that very well could have been helium-induced, “Well, ehm, I’m charmed and ehm, George to meet you.”

 She returned his handshake with both hands, holding his hand in a warm and surprisingly firm grasp, “Well, hello charmed, I’m Jennifer”.
-She tilted her head, letting the hair hang lose, making him utter an exasperated sigh.
+She tilted her head, letting the hair hang loose, making him utter an exasperated sigh.
 “So George, what brings you to this rather dull place?”.

 “Ehm, I was actually supposed to meet a friend, but he cancelled on me half an hour ago”, he croaked.